cpske/ISP/git/index.md

 You can view all branches of a repo using `gitk --all`.

-* [Dailigram](https://github.com/bankkeez/dailigram.git) ISP 2018 project.
+* [Dailigram](https://github.com/bankkeez/dailigram) ISP 2018 project.
 It has many branches and tags.
 > The commit messages are not good; later those students asked me to
 > tell your class that commit messages are important!
 > *You should write descriptive commit messages.*
-* Koocock ISP 2019 project, by Mai and friends.
+* [Koocook](https://github.com/KooCook/koocook-dj) ISP 2019 project, by Mai and friends.
+Very good use of issues to describe work.
+They created an organization (KooCook) as umbrella for their work.
-* [VS Code](https://github.com/microsoft/vscode) by Microsoft has hundreds of branches, tags, and project docs.
+* [VS Code](https://github.com/microsoft/vscode) by Microsoft has hundreds of branches, tags, and project docs in Wiki.

 **Demo:**
   - Show the graph of Dailigram.
 It uses branches and tags.